vault (verb, noun) /vɔlt/ LISTEN

 In pop culture

 The pole vault is a sport in which people use a long pole to try to vault over a high barrier.
 The men’s pole vault has been an Olympic sport ever since the first modern summer Olympics in 1896.
-You can see a clip from the controversial men’s pole vault final at this year’s Rio Olympics here:
+You can see a clip from the controversial men’s pole vault final at the Rio Olympics here:

 Vault, as a verb meaning ‘to leap over something, especially using your hands or a pole,’ dates back to the early 16th century.
 It comes from the Old French vou(l)ter, volter, (to leap), which in turn comes from the Italian voltare (to turn or leap).
 The origin can be traced back to the Vulgar Latin volvitare, a derivative of the Latin verb volvere, ‘to turn.’
 The noun, meaning ‘a leap,’ comes from the verb and first appeared in the late 16th century.
 The other sense of vault, ‘arched roof or ceiling,’ dates back to the year 1300, in the form of the Middle English noun voute or vaute.
 This meaning also comes from the Latin verb volvere, but in this case, from its past participle volutus, which meant ‘bowed or arched.’
 The verb comes from the noun, and appeared in the late 14th century.
 The l in the spelling appeared around the year 1400, probably because the Latin form had one.